akrav/AI_Job_Applcation_FIller/Build_documentation/Best-Practices.md

 - Timeouts for all external calls (LLM, scraping, Supabase)
 - Exponential backoff for transient errors; no retries for user errors
 - Pagination for list endpoints; input size limits on uploads

+## Data Sync & Triggers
+- Use DB triggers to sync `auth.users` to `public` tables and cascade deletes
+- When triggers pre-seed rows, prefer UPSERT in API layer to merge additional fields (e.g., `name`)

 ## Definition of Done (per Ticket)
 - Code implemented with best practices above